Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Main results

-Choose any initial condition $f^0 \in L^\infty$ with compact support and total mass one for the Vlasov equation \eqref{eq:vlasov}, and denote by $f$ the unique (at least) local strong solution of the Vlasov equation\eqref{eq:vlasov} with initial condition $f^0$, given by Proposition~\ref{prop:WPvlasov}.
-For each $N \in \N^*$, consider the particles system \eqref{eq:ODE0} for $\Phi_N$ or \eqref{eq:ODE} for $F_N$ with initial positions $(X_i,V_i)_{n \leq N}$ chosen randomly according to the probability $(f^0)^{\otimes N}$.
+Choose any initial condition $f^0 \in L^\infty$ with compact support and total mass one for the Vlasov equation \eqref{eq:vlasov}, and denote by $f$ the unique strong solution of the Vlasov equation\eqref{eq:vlasov} with initial condition $f^0$ on the maximal time interval $[0,\ T^*)$, given by Proposition~\ref{prop:WPvlasov}.